 Marsh interviewed and photographed long-time residents, recent migrants from Venezuela, and youth leaders, among others.
 Speaking with residents about the TransMiCable revealed a number of broader themes: their pride in their collective identity, their ongoing fight for more public resources, and their concerns about the social and political costs of inequality.
 For many residents of Ciudad Bolívar, greater transit access is the first step in their broader individual and collective fight for equal opportunity.

-Upon my return to the US, I incorporated the media I produced onto a bespoke web page using HTML, CSS, and an open source code editing tool.
-In addition, I created an interactive map using transit mobility and household socioeconomic data in Bogotá to highlight the correlation between class status and access to reliable transit.
-I believe that I created a multimedia piece that is both visually and intellectually engaging for a global audience.
+Upon his return to the US, Marsh incorporated the media he produced onto a bespoke web page using HTML, CSS, and an open source code editing tool.
+In addition, he created an interactive map using transit mobility and household socioeconomic data in Bogotá to highlight the correlation between class status and access to reliable transit.
+His multimedia piece is both visually and intellectually engaging for a global audience.